priyansh210/ns3-marl-uav/doc/source/defiance-design.rst

 Therefore, one could provide different :code:`AgentApplication` classes for these two purposes.
 Nevertheless, a general :code:`AgentApplication` class, which can perform both inference and training is also necessary to support e.g. online training.
-Consequently, the :code:`AgentApplications` used for inference and training would only be specializations of this class, which provide less functionality.
+Consequently, the :code:`AgentApplication`\ s used for inference and training would only be specializations of this class, which provide less functionality.
 That is why it was decided to leave it to the user to use only the functionality which is needed in the current use case.